 Like it or not, first impressions matter.
 Oftentimes, your gut reaction to a person, place, or thing becomes the most memorable part.
 Simply put, first impressions can never be reversed or taken back.

 When it comes to your home, your front entryway gives guests the first impression of your home and sets the stage for the rest of your space.
 To help you give a first impression that is memorable, welcoming, and vibrant, here are seven creative ways you can style your entryway.

 1. Mix and Match

-One way to add new dimensions and creativity to any space is to mix and match several items together.
+One way to add new dimensions and creativity to any space (especially the entryway) is to mix and match several items together.
 This creates a layered look.
 Get mixing and matching in your home by using a variety of photos, mirrors, paintings, and other decorations on your entryway table.
 Your items should be of varying sizes to make sure the look fills up and completes the entryway.
 And even though you’re mixing and matching things that usually don’t go together, try using a single element like tone, color, or finish to make the room feel cohesive.

 2. Keep it Personal